• Home

 • ¾ teaspoon kosher salt

-• 4 heaping tablespoons of cornstarch mixed with 6 tablespoons of water
+• 4 rounded tablespoons cornstarch mixed with 6 tablespoons of water

-• 1 cup milk of choice , at room temperature
+• 1 cup milk , at room temperature

 • 2 teaspoons pure vanilla extract